 The table above describes a set of functions that make use of the two’s complement representation of integers.
 The “rating” and “max ops” fields have the same meaning as in Part I.

-The table above describes a set of functions that implement standard comparisons between integers.
+The table above describes a set of functions that operate on the bit-level representations of (single-precision) floating-point numbers.
 The “rating” and “max ops” fields have the same meaning as in Part I.

 You are welcome to do your code development using any system or compiler you choose.
 Just make sure that the version you turn in compiles and runs correctly on the CSUG Linux machines.
 If it doesn’t compile, we can’t grade it.